Postion:Home > OLED Display technology

 OLED displays are used in a number of mobile devices such as cell phones, personal media players (PMP) and digital cameras.
 In almost every case, the products are directed at consumers looking for the best visual experience and the costsare in line with other products directed in the same market.
 In products with larger displays, e.g., Sony’s 11-inch TV and Kodak’s 7.6-inch Digital Photo Frame, the products are very expensive.
 These price points are consistent with very high-end niche products made in very small volumes in early stages of product commercialization, but are not representative of what OLEDs will cost as they mature and reach high volume manufacturing scales.
 For most small high performance display applications, OLEDs are today competitively priced because they are built in factories of comparable size to LCDs.
 However, LCD makers use factories with large substrates to make TVs and monitors, but OLED makers are still using the same small substrate factories to build their larger displays.
 As OLED manufacturers add factories with larger substrates, their plant-level costs should reach parity with LCDs.
 Add to this the fact that OLEDs contain far fewer components; OLED displays are likely to be less expensive than comparably sized LCDs.

-For know more OLED products, please contact us at www.szmaclight.com
+If you would like to know more OLED products and information, please contact us at www.szmaclight.com

 CATEGORIES